MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-container-labels.md

 ## Turn on the container label printing functionality

 Container label functionality is provided by default in Supply Chain Management version 10.0.32.
-In version 10.0.31, it is part of the *Pack containers using the Warehouse Management mobile app* feature (see also [Packing containers with the Warehouse Management mobile app](warehouse-app-packing-containers.md)).
-Admins can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the status of the feature and turn it on.
+In version 10.0.31, the *Pack containers using the Warehouse Management mobile app* feature must be enabled in order to use the container label printing functionality(see also [Packing containers with the Warehouse Management mobile app](warehouse-app-packing-containers.md)).
+Admins can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the status of the *Pack containers using the Warehouse Management mobile app* feature and turn it on or off.

 ## Example scenario: Print container labels when containers are created by using the Warehouse Management mobile app